open-AIMS/ADRIAIndicators.jl/paper/paper.md

 ### Indicator Summaries

-Each indicator is briefly summarized below.
-Full implementation details are found in the documentation, including descriptions of their mathematical formulations where appropriate.

 #### Coral Cover

-Estimates of coral cover are provided in both **Relative** and **Absolute** forms and estimated for each location by summing over functional groups and their size classes.
-As the indicators are agnostic to the spatial scale being assessed, the term "location" is used to convey an arbitrary unit of analysis.
-For example, a location could be a representative reef, site within a reef, a transect, or patch/plot of reef.
+The package supports aggregating relative cover over varying dimensions and calculating slightly different forms.
 Relative cover is calculated to be *relative* to the location's coral habitable area.
-The meaning of "habitable" area is subject to much debate, however it can be construed as being representative of the area of hard substrate or a location's carrying capacity.
 The term *LTMP cover* is used to convey that cover estimates are made relative to estimates of the total reef area, inclusive of reef areas where corals are unable to settle.
 As such, LTMP cover estimates may never reach 100%.
-This approach is more in line with the values reported by the Long-Term Monitoring Program (LTMP).
-The *Absolute* form provides estimates of the area of coral cover expressed in SI units (typically m²).
+This form is more in line with the values reported by the Long-Term Monitoring Program (LTMP).

 Relevant indicators:

--   **Relative Cover**: Calculates the total relative cover per location by summing over functional groups and size classes.
+-   **Relative Cover**
--   **Relative Location Taxonomy Cover**: Calculates the relative cover for each location and functional group by aggregating size classes.
+-   **Relative Location Taxonomy Cover**
--   **Relative Taxonomy Cover**: Provides an indication of the coral cover decomposed by functional group by aggregating their size classes for all locations.
--   **LTMP Cover**: Calculates the coral cover for each location relative to estimated total reef area.
-More comparable to the values reported by the Long Term Monitoring Program (LTMP).
+-   **Relative Taxonomy Cover**
+-   **LTMP Cover**
--   **LTMP Location Taxonomy Cover**: As above, but decomposes the coral cover estimates to each functional group by location.
+-   **LTMP Location Taxonomy Cover**
--   **LTMP Taxonomy Cover**: As above, but providing total values per functional group.
+-   **LTMP Taxonomy Cover**
--   **Relative Juveniles**: Calculates the relative coral cover provided by juvenile corals.
-User indicates which size classes are construed to be "juvenile".
+-   **Relative Juveniles**
--   **Relative Location Taxonomy Juveniles**: As above, but for each location and functional group.
+-   **Relative Location Taxonomy Juveniles**
--   **Relative Taxonomy Juveniles**: As above, but summed across all locations.
+-   **Relative Taxonomy Juveniles**

 #### Shelter Volume

 Calculates the volume of shelter provided by the given coral cover.
-In typical use, values are indicative of the modelled *live* coral population, however it is noted that non-living substrate may also provide some form of shelter.

 Relevant indicators:

--   **Absolute Shelter Volume**: Calculates the absolute shelter volume (in m³) provided by corals.
+-   **Absolute Shelter Volume**
--   **Relative Shelter Volume**: Calculates the relative shelter volume, expressed as a proportion of the theoretical maximum shelter volume for a given area.
+-   **Relative Shelter Volume**

 #### Diversity and Evenness